What Is a Prologue — and How to Write One Readers Won't Skip

 “I suggest authors think of a prologue the way you would an overture in an opera or musical,” says freelance editor Susannah Noel.
 “An overture contains the vocal or instrumental themes of the performance to follow and can often hold up as a stand-alone piece.”

-In other words, if you solely want to "create atmosphere," turn to the epigraph — not a prologue.
+In other words, if you solely want to "create atmosphere," turn to the epigraph — which is more to suggest theme than plot.
 The mood of your novel needs to be made clear in Chapter One anyway, so unless you have something important to say before the chowing begins (like “may contain nuts”), leave the prologue out and get on with it already.

 Break the pacing of the novel